Here are some of the main things to consider with estate planning and IHT.

 Descendant beneficiaries

 Your tax-free threshold may increase to £500,000 if you leave your home to your children, grandchildren, or great-grandchildren.
 Your estate must be worth less than £2 million for this to apply.
 This is known as the residence nil-rate band.
-Also, if you’re married or in a civil partnership, you can leave your home to your spouse or civil partner without needing to pay Inheritance Tax.
+Also, if you’re married or in a civil partnership, you can leave your home to your spouse or civil partner without needing to pay IHT.

 Reliefs and exemptions to Inheritance Tax